SabaaN/My-Folio/README.md

 Start the development server:
 npm run dev
 Open your browser and visit http://localhost:3000 to view the website.

 Customize the content by modifying the React components in the src directory.

-Deployment
-To deploy the website, build the project using:

-bash
-Copy code
-npm run build

 ### LICENSE